General Education Requirements

 Diversity Emphasis Requirement

-Incoming freshmen with dual enrollment course credits, IB or AP credits, who have submitted official transcripts, will find the coursework has been included in the Transfer Credit Report in their UAccess account.
-If the courses are not populating the correct General Education requirements fields in the Advisement Report, please email firstname.lastname@example.org.
+Incoming first-year students with dual enrollment course credits, IB or AP credits, who have submitted official transcripts, will find the coursework included in the Transfer Credit Report in their UAccess accounts.
+If the courses are not populating the correct General Education requirements fields in the Advisement Report, email firstname.lastname@example.org.
 Please make the subject line “General Education Review,” and include in the body of the email your name, student ID number and major or intended major.

 New, Incoming In-State Transfer Students